 Uchidachi leads shidachi through each kata and presents them with opportunities and situations in which they must react with a certain waza (技).
-Uchidachi verifies each of shidachi's steps, helps correct for proper maai (間合), and ensures that shidachi maintains a strong spiritual focus (zanshin, 残心) throughout.
-As it is uchidachi's intent to teach shidachi these characteristics, the uchidachi is the one who is always "defeated" in the kata.
+Uchidachi verifies each of shidachi's steps, helps correct for proper maai (問合), and ensures that shidachi maintains a strong spiritual focus (zanshin, 残心) throughout.

-Shidachi directly follows the uchidachi's lead in each kata.
-As such, shidachi is a reactionary role.
-The student knows intellectually how to react to the threats and situations uchidachi presents through waza.
-The kata serve as a means to put this knowledge to use both physically, by performing the waza, and spiritually by exercising sen, seme, and zanshin.
-The shidachi is the role who always "wins" in the kata.
+Shidachi follows the uchidachi's lead in each kata.
+The student knows intellectually how to react to the situations uchidachi presents through waza.
+The kata serve as a means to put this knowledge to use physically by performing the waza, and spiritually by exercising sen, seme, and zanshin.